TheImagingSource/tiscamera/doc/pages/gstreamer.rst

 Introduction
 ************

-There are a few things that can make working with easier.
+There are a few things that can make working with GStreamer easier.
 The following is an incomplete list of these things.

 Initialization
 --------------

-Always pass the commandline arguments to gstreamer.
+Always pass command line arguments to GStreamer.
-This allows the usage of arguments like ``--gst-debug-level=5``, which ease debugging.
+This allows the use of arguments like ``--gst-debug-level=5`` which ease debugging.
 For an alternative, see :ref:`GStreamer Environment Variables <env_gstreamer>`.

 .. tabs::